Mercury 13: "Before their time"

 Reflecting on the events of 1962 and the outcome of the Mercury 13, astronaut Scott Carpenter said, "NASA never had any intention of putting those women in space.
 The whole idea was foisted upon it, and it was happy to have the research data, but those women were before their time."
-Despite the importance of the physiological data collected during the 1960-61 testing of the women, it was subsequently lost and the research had to be repeated in the 1970s.
+Despite the importance of the physiological data collected during the 1960–61 testing of the women, it was subsequently lost, so the research had to be repeated in the 1970s.

 Reflecting on the exclusion of women from training as jet fighter pilots, The United States Air Force explicitly would not test women for high-altitude flight for lack of pressure suits in the correct sizes.
 Their response to the initial testing of female astronauts was that women could not become astronauts "because they had nothing to wear."

 In March 2019, NASA announced that there would be the first all-female spacewalk on the 29th of that month performed at the International Space Station.
 Anne McClain and Christina Koch were supposed to make history that day, but complications arose when there was a lack of spacesuit availability.
 NASA has had issues when it comes to spacesuit sizes claiming that they only come in medium, large and extra-large sizes.
-In the 1990s, NASA stopped making spacesuit sizes in small due to technical glitches.
-This had a huge impact on women astronauts and later led to the cancellation.
+In the 1990s, NASA stopped making spacesuit sizes in small due to technical glitches, which had a huge impact on women astronauts.
 The long-delayed first all-female spacewalk finally occurred on October 18, 2019, with Koch and Jessica Meir performing the task, and astronaut Stephanie Wilson acting as Capcom.